 With the resources of Midwestern grain and the manufacturing and transportation industries rampant, Chicago was a logical location for distillation.
 In 1860, Chicago had 8 distilleries, including the Shufeldt Distillery pictured below.
 The number of Chicago distilleries would dwindle instead of grow, however, due to the Great Fire of 1871 and then the bullying of the Whiskey Trust in the 1880s and 90s.
 At this point Peoria, which is about 160 miles southwest of Chicago, was the whiskey capital of the country.
 Hard to believe, I know, but it wasn’t in Kentucky.
 The city of Peoria had 73 distilleries and was the largest corn-consuming market in the world.

-Then Prohibition happened, which we discuss on our Historic Chicago Walking Bar Tour.
+Then Prohibition happened, which we often discuss on our custom private tours.
 In that time, many distilleries closed or altered to manufacture other things.
 After the repeal of Prohibition in 1933, mostly big name companies dominated the distillery scene.
 That’s when Bourbon County, Kentucky took the crown as the nation’s lead distiller.
 Smaller distillers had lost their steam and never could quite bounce back.
 And in the past, liquor laws in Illinois prevented manufacturers of liquor to sell to anyone but a distributor, let alone let people come for tastings.
 Also in 2013 the amount of booze that a craft distillery in Chicago could produce and store was doubled, allowing distilling to be a more profitable venture, especially since it has such huge upfront costs.

 With the locavore movement, craft distilleries in Chicago are popping up left and right and expanding at breakneck speed.
 In some ways Chicago is returning to its historically boozy roots, and brings with it the creativity and technology of today.